codio/knowledge/source/common/settings/bitbucket.rst

 If you are working with BitBucket, you must install your Codio SSH key and connect to the application.

-1. Click your user name or gravatar in the lower portion of the navigation pane.
+1. Click your username in the top-right corner, then select **Preferences** from the menu.

 2. Click the **Applications** tab.

    .. image:: /img/prefs-account-gh1.png
       :alt: Applications

-3. Navigate to the BitBucket section and click **Upload Public Key**.
+3. In the BitBucket section click **Connect Acccount**.

 You will be redirected to your application account and asked to authorize the application.
 You will then be redirected back to your Codio account.